 This question is so important that we’ve dedicate the entire next section of this guide to helping you understand the different financing options that exist for investors, so you can offer suggestions and guide your investor into making better financing decisions.

 4.)
 What Strategy, or Strategies, Do You Use?

 We touched on this at the beginning of this guide, but as a quick reminder – there are numerous different strategies that investors can use to invest in real estate.
-From wholesaling to flipping, lease options to buy and hold – understanding the way that your investor client makes money is important to understand how YOU will make money.
+From wholesaling to flipping, lease options to buy and hold – understanding the way that your investor client makes money is important to understanding how YOU will make money.
 Knowing the specific strategy the investor will use is also helpful in determining other questions to ask and to better understand what kind of services the investor will be needing from you.

 5.)
 What Kind of Investment Properties are you Looking For?

 Next, the obvious question: “what are you looking for?”
 As I discussed earlier, there are numerous different niches within the real estate investing realm – from single family homes to multifamily to commercial.
 Even more so, each of those niches has numerous “sub-niches” and most investors have a fairly narrow field of pursuit.